pepedocs/ocm-workspace/Readme.md

 # ocm-workspace
 A containerised workspace for running OpenShift Dedicated (OSD) cluster management tools (e.g. ocm-cli, oc, etc).

+> **WARNING**: The code after version `1.0.0-beta` has several breaking changes due to a major rewrites.
+Please only use this document for version `1.0.0-beta`.

 # Goal
 Provide a deployable, extensible and isolated (container-isolation only) workspace for managing OSD clusters.